 According to PwC’s 2017 Annual Corporate Directors Survey, 90% of directors say that age diversity is important in fostering diversity of thought—a percentage that beat out both race and gender.
 Yet, you won’t find many younger directors in today’s boardrooms.

 Of the 5,000+ board members who serve on S&P 500 boards, only 315 directors (6%) are 50 years old or younger.
 In an effort to dig a little deeper, PwC’s Governance Insights Center published a new report, Census of Directors 50 and Under, to explore the skills and composition of this demographic.
-The goal of the webinar, hosted by PwC, Boardroom Resources, and Diligent, was to uncover the first-hand experiences of young directors and potential obstacles to recruiting and onboarding.
+The goal of this week’s webinar, hosted by PwC, Boardroom Resources, and Diligent, was to uncover the first-hand experiences of young directors and potential obstacles to recruiting and onboarding.